gigaj0ule/system42/_framework/bootloader/README.md

 For 32F4, this is 0x8004000 (16k).

-To flash a file to the bootloader,
-Papas the file with 8 or 16k of 0xFF
+To flash a file to the program memory, pad the file with 8 or 16k of 0xFF and use:
-and use:

     sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.bin

 You must flash the file at address
 0x08000000.
+The BIOS will
-The bootloader will automatically skip over the padding in the file, which is expected to be the size of the bootloader itself.
+automatically skip over the padding in the file, which is expected to be the size of the BIOS sector itself.
 This padding can just be a bunch of
 0xFF.

-The bootloader has AES256 encryption support.
-If this is enabled, then you must supply the bootloader with a file that is padded with the size of the bootloader, minus 16 bytes.
+The BIOS has AES256 encryption support.
+If this is enabled, then you must supply the BIOS with a file that is padded with the size of the bootloader, minus 16 bytes.
 The first 16 bytes are the AES CBC